-In February 2017 the Fund redeemed the full amount of its investment in the Och Ziff Overseas Fund II.
+In February 2017 the Fund took the decision to redeem the full amount of its investment in the Och Ziff Overseas Fund II.
 The Fund received £38m in cash during the year and this represents the first of several tranches of redemption proceeds.
 The remaining proceeds of c£77m will be released by the manager over the next 15 months (in line with the liquidity terms of the original investment).
 The proceeds of the redemption will be reinvested across the Fund's existing managers.